-The common causes of clogged ears are:
+The most common causes of a clogged ear are:

 1. Ear infection

 One of the most common causes of a blocked ear is an ear infection (also known as otitis).
 The clogged feeling occurs when the ear canal becomes swollen and prevents sounds from reaching the inner ear.

 Other symptoms associated with ear infections include a low-grade fever, redness in the ear, itchiness, and discharge.
 Otitis is more common in children, but it can happen at any age.

 What to do: Ear infections require assessment and treatment prescribed by a doctor.
 If the infection is caused by a bacteria, antibiotics will be necessary.

 This cause is also among the top reasons why ears become clogged.
 Although ear wax in itself is a healthy substance that is produced by the body to get rid of dirt and other foreign bodies, it can build-up and plug the ears, leading to hearing problems.

 Earwax build-up can affect anyone, but it is more common in those who use cotton swabs to clean their ears.
 Cotton swabs tend to push the wax further back into the ear canal instead of removing it, and this compacts the wax.